OddCanons/ogl/gritty_ogl.md

 ## Monster Hit Points

-There are several possible approaches to scaling monster (and NPC) hit points with character hit points in this model based on hit dice or challenge rating.
+There are several possible approaches to scaling monster (and NPC) hit points with character hit points based on hit dice or challenge rating.
 The simplest is to follow the same approach as for the characters, based on the number and type of hit dice the monster uses.

 1. If the monster has fewer than 3 hit dice, use the hit points as printed.
 1. If the monster has more than 3 hit dice: